TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 ### How does this Sonarr Sync work

 You now only need to make use of `Sonarr 1`, When you got a TV Shows (or a Movie if you use this option with Radarr) that you also want as 4K/2160p (UHD) then you make sure you make use of the Cloned Quality Profile.
+And it will sync at a scheduled time.